Abblix/Oidc.Server/README.md

 ## 📃 License

 This product is distributed under a proprietary license.
-You can review the full license agreement at the following link: [Standard License Agreement for Abblix OIDC Server](https://resources.abblix.com/docs/eng/standard-license-agreement-abblix-oidc-server.pdf).
+See📋[License Agreement](LICENSE.md) for details.

 For non-commercial use, this product is available for free.